 Feeding your dog to maintain its weight

 If your dog has recently gained or lost weight, and is now at its recommended size, there are two options for continuing to feed them.
 You can stay with the same food as used during their weight-loss or weight-gain process, increasing or decreasing the quantities as necessary to maintain their weight, or you can choose a food with a higher energy density and retain the same quantity.
-It's best to consult a vet when before starting this process to make sure any quantities are moderated appropriately.
-Your vet will be able to advise you on the best course of action, as well as which specific foods are best for your dog.
+It's best to consult a veterinarian before starting this process to make sure any quantities are moderated appropriately.
+Your veterinarian will be able to advise you on the best course of action, as well as which specific foods are best for your dog.

 The energy density and calorific value of their food is an important factor to take into account, and the food should also include high protein content to support muscle mass, with a moderate fat content to help avoid weight gain.
-Some foods even contain a unique blend of fibre which helps your dog feel fuller without eating bigger portions.
+Some foods even contain a unique blend of fibre, which helps your dog feel fuller without eating bigger portions.

 Sticking to good feeding behaviours with your dog

 You should rigorously maintain good eating practices for your dog so they have the best possible chance of maintaining a healthy weight.
 Feed them in the same place, from the same bowl, at the same time so they become used to specific mealtimes.
 Don't give them scraps or give in to begging, and swap treats for kibbles taken from their daily allowance.
-It's also a good idea to weigh them once a month and go for regular check-ups to get professional advice from your vet.
+It's also a good idea to weigh them once a month and go for regular check-ups to get professional advice from your veterinarian.

 With the right mindset, you will be able to support your dog in maintaining a healthy weight and enjoyable lifestyle.
-For more ideas on how to help manage your dog's weight, speak to your vet who'll be happy to advise you.
+For more ideas on how to help manage your dog's weight, speak to your veterinarian who'll be happy to advise you.